TV Tokyo: 1960s

-As the operating conditions of Tokyo Channel 12 were in trouble again in 1968, the Science and Technology Promotion Foundation decided to abandon the previous method of soliciting donations from the financial sector and instead invited the financial sector to inject capital to rebuild the television department.
-On July 1 of the same year, twenty companies in the Japanese financial circle, including Mainichi Broadcasting, Hitachi, Ltd., and Nissan Motor Co., Ltd., invested in the establishment of Tokyo Channel 12 Production Company (Tokyo Twelve Channel Co., Ltd.) with a capital of 1 billion yen.
+When the operating conditions of Tokyo Channel 12 were in trouble again in 1968, the Science and Technology Promotion Foundation abandoned the previous method of soliciting donations from the financial sector and instead invited the financial sector to inject capital to rebuild the television department.
+On July 1 of the same year, twenty companies in the Japanese financial circle—including Mainichi Broadcasting, Hitachi, Ltd., and Nissan Motor Co., Ltd.—invested in the establishment of Tokyo Channel 12 Production Company (Tokyo Twelve Channel Co., Ltd.) with a capital of 1 billion.
 The Science and Technology Promotion Foundation has the television broadcasting license and facility management rights, while Tokyo Channel 12 Production is responsible for program arrangement, production, and advertising business.
 As Mainichi Broadcasting invested in the establishment of Tokyo Channel 12 Production Company, a network relationship was actually formed between Tokyo Channel 12 and Mainichi Broadcasting System during this period.
 Some programs of Tokyo Channel 12 were broadcast in Kinki through Mainichi Broadcasting.
-In 1969, Tokyo Channel 12 Production once again increased its capital by 1 billion yen, of which Nihon Keizai Shimbun invested 600 million yen, becoming the largest shareholder of Tokyo Channel 12 Production.
+In 1969, Tokyo Channel 12 Production once again increased its capital by ¥1 billion, of which Nihon Keizai Shimbun invested ¥600 million, becoming the largest shareholder of Tokyo Channel 12 Production.